KyleSmith19091/STEMEY/README.md

 2. Please add PropTypes when creating a component that requires props to be passed to it to help others that might use your component in the future.

 3. Please make use of React Arrow Functional Components.

+4. CSS Styling should *preferably* be done in the CSS style sheet for that component, but can also be done in the js/jsx file.

 </div>